-At the Northside Neighborhood History Collection, as we look forward to the concerts, performances and festivals that the new year is sure to bring, we wanted to look back at just a few of the ways that music has played a role in Northsiders’ lives over the years.
+At the Northside Neighborhood History Collection at Sulzer Regional Library, as we look forward to the concerts, performances and festivals the Year of Chicago Music is sure to bring, we wanted to look back at just a few of the ways music has played a role in Northsiders’ lives over the years.
 Social, cultural, religious and neighborhood groups have long provided a way for Chicagoans to express their musical talent.

 How will you celebrate Chicago music in 2020?